stefbbq/abyssion/docs/CODEX.md

 ### Theme Visualizer

 - **ThemeVisualizer Island:** An interactive UI for previewing and switching between all available themes.
 Located at `/theme` route.
 Uses the same theme system and signals as the rest of the app.

+### Themed Background System

+- **ThemedBackground Island:** Manages the dynamic background overlay that appears on content pages (not homepage)
+- **Theme-Aware Opacity:** Uses `backgroundOpacity.light` and `backgroundOpacity.dark` values from the current theme
+- **Route-Dependent:** Automatically hides on homepage to show GL canvas, appears with theme opacity on content pages
+- **Real-Time Updates:** Opacity updates instantly when switching themes or toggling light/dark mode
+- **Noise Animation:** Includes subtle animated noise texture overlay for visual interest

 ### 3D/GL Theme System